robertrouse/theographic-web/README.md

 # Overview
 Theographic will solve two basic problems with Bible applications: poor search experience and difficult navigation among resources.
 Search results will differentiate people, places, events, and other subjects instead of simple word matching.
 After arriving on a page, Theographic serves up all collected facts about a subject.
 Users arrive at these pages with one click on a subject’s name wherever it appears.
+Learn more: https://www.youtube.com/watch?v=w9qHbpYZX3k

 _Visit the Projects tab for open tasks related to the initial build_